Eddy-O/hips/hush-foundation.md

 **AIM: To create a sustainable, community-driven funding mechanism to support software development and to create a structure to ensure the non-dev HUSH community has a voice.**

-I've been researching for awhile and talking privately with a bunch of community members to get an idea of what's happening in the community and how to improve the current situation...
+I've been listening to the public chatter and talking privately with a bunch of community members to get an idea of the HUSH community sentitment and how to improve the current situation...

-*My conclusion:*
+My conclusion:

 	1. Need to create a sustainable funding mechanism
 	2. Need to attract more developers